SAP/luigi/docs/navigation-parameters-reference.md

 ### useHashRouting
 - **type**: boolean
-- **description**: defines either hash-based (`url.com/#/yourpath`) or path-based (`url.com/yourpath`) routing.
+- **description**: defines either hash-based (`example.com/#/yourpath`) or path-based (`example.com/yourpath`) routing.

 ### nodeParamPrefix
 - **type**: string
-- **description**: sets the prefix character when using the `LuigiClient.linkManager().withParam()` function, which provides a way to simply attach query properties to the view URL for activities such as sorting and filtering.
-The URL contains the properties to allow deep linking.
-If you want to use a different character prefix, define yours here.
-The default character is `~`.
+- **description**: sets the prefix character when using the `LuigiClient.linkManager().withParam()` function, which provides a simple way to attach query parameters to a view URL for activities such as sorting and filtering.
+The default character is `~`, but you may also define a custom one.
+Only this prefix can pass query parameters to micro frontends.
+A different prefix has to be used to pass parameters to the Luigi app itself in order to avoid potential conflicts between the two.

 ### skipRoutingForUrlPatterns
 - **type**: RegExp[]